machineid-io/swarm-machineid-template/README.md

 To integrate MachineID.io:

-- Call **register** when your Swarm worker or process starts
+- Call **register** when your worker starts
 - Call **validate**:
-  - Before each Swarm run, or
+  - Before each Swarm run
-  - Before major tasks, or
+  - Before major tasks
-  - Periodically for long-running processes
+  - Or periodically for long-running agents
 - Only continue execution when `allowed == true`

-This prevents accidental over-scaling, infinite worker spawning, and runaway cloud costs.
+This prevents runaway Swarm spawning and uncontrolled scaling.

-**Drop the same register/validate block into any Swarm worker, background process, or agent.**
+**Drop the same register/validate block into any Swarm worker, agent, or background process.**
-This is all you need to enforce simple device limits across your entire Swarm fleet.

 ---